 17 Ways You're Making Yourself a Target for Scammers

-You’re using the same password for every account.
+Using the same password for every account

 If you're worried that you won't be able to remember multiple passwords for different accounts, IT expert Liz Rodriguez suggests using a password manager site like LastPass, which will safely encrypt your data.

 "Using a longer password is much more important than anything else," says Rodriguez, noting that the longer it is, the harder it is to crack.
 "Say your password is babyblue, for instance; that's more likely to be in a dump of dictionary words that hackers use to run against the site.
 However, babybluebuggieismyfavoritethingintheworld isn't going to be in there," she says.